LCEL Mastery: Compose LLM Chains with the Pipe Operator in Python

 The Runnable Interface — invoke, stream, batch

 Every LCEL chain supports all three methods, no matter how complex.
-You build the pipeline once, then choose how to run it.
 Building an API?
 Use stream so users see tokens arrive live.
 Processing a batch of documents?
 Use batch to parallelize.
 Simple script?
 Plain invoke.

 RunnableSequence — Building Multi-Step Pipelines